SameerKhanwalkar/Python/README.md

 This is Your Git Username

 CommitCount = 60
-This is the count of the commits from the past that the user wants to pull. default if 60 as specified in the problem.
+This is the count of the commits from the past that the user wants to pull.
+Default is 60 - as specified in the problem.

 RepositoryName = "Python"
 The name of your repository you want to pull commit data for.